 Long-term use of opioids such as Hydrocodone has been proven to possibly lessen the pain-relieving effects (Hyperalgesia) because the body develops a dependence on the drug.
-Thus, this dependence causes several withdrawal symptoms, which makes people fearful of stopping their use.
-In particular, addiction occurs when the physical dependence interferes with the quality of your life.
+Thus, this dependence causes several withdrawal symptoms, making people fearful of stopping their use.
+In particular, addiction occurs when physical dependence interferes with your life quality.

 - Allergic reaction

 - Mental fogginess

 You should seek immediate emergency medical help if you have any of these symptoms because they could be the signs of a severe allergic reaction.